openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Event type specific fields
 The event object inside the `events` claim MAY have one or more fields that are uniquely determined by the type of the event.

-### The "event_data" field {#event-data-claim}
-Any fields that the Transmitter wishes to communicate to the receiver, but which are not specified by the specific event type, SHOULD be placed in a `event_data` field inside the event object.
-If this field is present, then its value MUST be a JSON object.

 # Example SETs that conform to the Shared Signals Framework {#events-examples}